conal/denotational-hardware/Examples/Add/Fin.lagda.md

 ::: aside
 What we've discovered here is that the carry-in bound has nothing to do with the addend (e.g., digit) bounds, but rather is the number of addends.
 As a special case, for a single "summand" (`k ≡ 1`), the carry-in type is `𝔽 1`, which contains only `zero`.
-The result has the same bound and the same value as lonely summand, since `(𝔽 1 × Vec (𝔽 m) 1 → 𝔽 (1 * m)) ≅ (𝔽 m → 𝔽 m)`.
+The result has the same bound and the same value as the lonely summand, since `(𝔽 1 × Vec (𝔽 m) 1 → 𝔽 (1 * m)) ≅ (𝔽 m → 𝔽 m)`.
-An even weirder special case is no summands at all, when the carry-bit type `𝔽 0` is uninhabited.
+An even weirder special case is no summands at all, for which the carry-bit type `𝔽 0` is uninhabited.
 This case "works", too, since `(𝔽 0 × Vec (𝔽 m) 0 → 𝔽 (0 * m)) ≅ ⊥ → ⊥`, which has just one inhabitant.
 :::

-Because we are accumulating from the left, the "carry-in" value grows by absorbing successive summands as we move through the vector.
+As we move rightward through the vector (which, confusingly, corresponds to moving *lefward* in our familiar positional numeric notations), the "carry-in" value grows by absorbing successive summands as .
 For this reason, while initially of type `𝔽 k`, we will have to leave room to grow (even as `k` shrinks).
 As a first guess, let's try the following type, adding a new parameter `i` to help bound the accumulator.